Having trouble starting your Windows computer?

-After reading this you will understand various system recovery options within Windows 7.
-Some of them might also apply to other versions of Windows as well.
+After reading this you will understand various system recovery options within Windows XP/7/8/8.1/10/11.

 - Last Known Good Configuration